Will-2332/Rare-Coins-Blog/README.md

 ```
 ### The database
 * For this project, I used mongoDB hosted on the Atlas platform, for easy of use.
-* The user should insert it's own credentials to the Atlas platform.
+* The user should insert it's own credentials to the Atlas platformm this can be done in the ``.env`` file.
 * The mongoose module was used because it has a vast amount of documentation and tutorials on the internet, which allowed me to more easily to develop my project.
 #### The coin Document :
 * The coin document is the one holding the information for the website.